dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 or implement `const(` as a single token, which in case of a *simple* syntax highlighter cannot be styled heterogeneously, i.e. the `const` part differently from the parenthesis.

-In total, the argument for changing the language removing one max munch exception directly leads to an exception in this case.
+In total, the argument for changing the language removing the max munch exception on floating-point literals directly leads to an exception in this case.

 ### Linkage